Arma99dillo/DtN-TDG/README.md

 * The files `MeshEdges.m` and `MeshEdgesDir.m` identify the element edges in internal and boundary ones.
 Theya are compatible with any mesh configuration, as long as a marker for boundary vertices is provided;
 * The files `phi_int.m`, `phi_int_bound`, `DtNInt.m` and `DtNInt_m.m` compute all the boundary integrals without numerical quadrature.

-The `quadtriangle` directory implements the Duffy quadrature rule on triangular elements and is needed to compute numerical errors.
+The `quadtriangle` directory implements the Duffy quadrature rule on triangular elements and is needed to compute numerical errors, and is taken from https://www.mathworks.com/matlabcentral/fileexchange/72131-quadtriangle.

 Change the parameters and new configurations
 -